YINI-lang/YINI-spec/YINI-Specification.md

 ### 1.2.
 Purpose and Design Goals

 #### 1.2.1.
 The # Marker as a Comment Symbol
-In earlier drafts of YINI (up to Beta 5), the `#` character was temporarily used as a section header marker, inspired by Markdown-style headers.
-However, based on feedback and concerns about clarity, expectations from other formats, and common usage across tools and communities, this decision was revised.

-YINI now treats `#` as a comment symbol (instead of being used as a section marker), aligning with conventions found in formats like classic INI, Bash, YAML, and various scripting environments.
+YINI treats `#` as a comment symbol (instead of being used as a section marker), aligning with conventions found in formats like classic INI, Bash, YAML, and various scripting environments.
 This change improves predictability for users familiar with other configuration file styles.
 See [A.4.
 Design Philosophy](./RATIONALE.md) for background.

-- The `#` starts a comment **only** when followed by a space or tab.
-- **Note:** `##` is invalid, `# #` is valid as a comment.
+- Outside string literals, the `#` character begins a comment.
+- Everything from `#` to the end of the line is ignored by the parser.
+- No whitespace is required before or after `#`.

+Because `#` always begins a comment outside string literals, `#` is not valid as a hexadecimal number prefix.
+Hexadecimal values are written using `0x...` or the explicit `hex:` form.

 #### 1.2.2.
 Key Design Goals
 The YINI format was designed with the following philosophy and key goals in mind: